vermiculus/magithub/CONTRIBUTING.md

 you.
 As you write your issue, please follow the instructions the issue template provides.
 A stack trace helps tremendously!

+Sometimes there are intermittent bugs that cannot be reproduced easily.
+Anyone who develops software can tell you that it is very difficult to debug an issue that you cannot see.
+For this reason, the 'unconfirmed' label indicates an issue that hasn't been reproduced by a maintainer and the 'waiting' label indicates an issue is waiting for some response from the folks who are actually experiencing it.
+Any issue that has had the 'waiting' label for more than two weeks can be closed as 'not reproducible'.
+If you are still having the issue after that time, please do re-open the issue!
+I don't mean to say that bugs are features, but I don't want to give a false first impression of bugginess.

 ## Suggesting Features

 Feature requests are always welcome!
 Pull requests even more so.